 Conceptualized by famed architect Benjamin Howard Marshall, The Drake Hotel came to fruition when John B. Drake and Tracy Corey Drake financed the project in 1919.
 The doors of The Drake Hotel opened on New Year’s Eve the following year to 2,000 of Chicago’s most distinguished citizens.

-Also that year, on December 6th, The Coq d’Or opened to the favor of thirsty patrons eager to purchase a 40 cent whiskey at 8:30pm: the day and hour alcoholic prohibition was repealed.
+On December 6th, 1933, the day after prohibition was repealed, Coq d’Or opened to the favor of thirsty patrons eager to purchase a 40 cent whiskey.
 In the 1940s it became a local hangout for reporters, politicians, and even some notorious characters, though it never lost the true Chicago crowd.

 In 1940, The Drake sign was illuminated solidifying the hotel’s rightful place in the most internationally recognized skyline.
 The 40s proved to be a decade of colossal change, both at The Drake and around the world.
 The Palm Court changed seasonally to accommodate the changing palate of the sophisticated patrons.
 In the winter, to set the holiday tone, the fountain was replaced with a 2,000-pound fireplace.
 In the summer, to get the cool lake breeze, the ceiling was open and the fountain was filled with fresh water.